 2 P value is for comparison between hydroxycarbamide and placebo groups at 18 months

 Subjects assigned to standard treatment (n=61) continued to receive monthly blood transfusions to maintain 30% HbS or lower, while those assigned to the alternative treatment (n=60), after having received blood transfusions for a mean duration of 4.5 years (±2.8), started oral hydroxycarbamide at 20 mg/kg/day, which was escalated to each participant’s maximum tolerated dose.
-This study used a non-inferiority trial design with a primary endpoint of TCD velocity at 24 months, controlling for baseline (enrollment) values.
+This study used a non-inferiority study design with a primary endpoint of TCD velocity at 24 months, controlling for baseline (enrolment) values.
 The non-inferiority margin was 15 cm/s.
 At the first scheduled interim analysis, non-inferiority was shown and the sponsor terminated the study.
 Final model-based TCD velocities were 143 cm/s (95% CI 140-146) in children who received standard transfusions and 138 cm/s (95% CI 135-142) in those who received hydroxycarbamide, with a difference of 4.54 cm/s (95% CI 0.10-8.98).
 Non-inferiority (p=8.82×10-16) and post-hoc superiority (p=0.023) were met.
 There was no difference in life-threatening neurological events between the treatment groups.
 Iron overload improved more in the hydroxycarbamide than the transfusion arm, with a greater average change in serum ferritin (–1805 versus –38 ng/mL; p<0.0001) and liver iron concentration (average = –1.9 mg/g versus +2.4 mg/g dry weight liver; p=0.0011).

 After oral administration hydroxycarbamide is readily absorbed from the gastrointestinal tract.
 Peak plasma concentrations are reached within 2 hours and by 24 hours the serum concentrations are virtually zero.
 Bioavailability is complete or nearly complete in cancer patients.
+Following oral administration of hydroxycarbamide oral solution in children aged 6 months to 18 years with sickle cell disease, peak plasma concentrations are reached in 0 to 2 hours.
+Mean peak plasma concentrations and AUCs increase proportionally with increase of dose.

 In a comparative bioavailability study in healthy adult volunteers (n=28), 500 mg of hydroxycarbamide oral solution was demonstrated to be bioequivalent to the reference 500 mg capsule, with respect to both the peak concentration and area under the curve.
 There was a statistically significant reduction in time to peak concentration with hydroxycarbamide oral solution compared to the reference 500 mg capsule (0.5 versus 0.75 hours, p=0.0467), indicating a faster rate of absorption.